-Pursuant to the terms of the agreement with Isis, we anticipate that we would be required to pay third parties up to 30% of any milestone payments that are not based on a percentage of net sales of the Licensed Product.
-Pursuant to the terms of the agreements with Isis and UBC, we anticipate we will pay royalties to third-parties of 4.00% to 8.00% of net sales, unless our royalties are adjusted for competition from generic compounds, in which case royalties to third parties will also be subject to adjustment on a country-by-country basis.
+Pursuant to the terms of the agreements with Isis and UBC, we anticipate we will pay royalties to third-parties of 4.0% to 8.0% of net sales, unless our royalties are adjusted for competition from generic compounds, in which case royalties to third parties will also be subject to adjustment on a country-by-country basis.
 Certain third-party royalties are tiered based on the royalty rate received by us.
 Minimum royalty rates payable by us assume certain third-party royalties are not paid at the time that the Licensed Product is marketed due to the expiration of patents held by such third parties.
 Maximum royalty rates assume all third-party royalty rates currently in effect continue in effect at the time the Licensed Product is marketed.
 We did not make any royalty payments to Isis in 2014.
+In addition, pursuant to the terms of the agreement with Isis, we are required to pay to Isis up to 30% of all non-royalty revenue (defined to mean revenue not based on net sales of products) we receive from third parties.
+In May and November 2015, we received communications from Isis requesting payment of 30% of the \$23.2 million paid by Teva under the Termination Agreement, as well as 30% of any amounts paid by Teva upon release of the \$3.0 million holdback amount.
+Isis has asserted that our failure to make such payments constitutes a material breach of the license agreement with Isis.
+We do not, however, believe that any payments are due to Isis.
+Under the Isis license agreement, no payment is due to Isis on any consideration that we receive for the reimbursement for research and development activities.
+The amounts paid or payable by Teva under the Termination Agreement constitute an advanced reimbursement for certain continuing research and development activities related to custirsen and certain other antisense inhibitors of clusterin, and therefore, no payments are owed to Isis.